People's Bank and Trust Company Building: History and description

 Trust Company and the Merchants Bank of Passaic, and needed a new, larger building.
 The building was designed with Art Deco style by the architectural firm of Halsey, McCormack and Helmer based in New York City.
-They had previously designed the Williamsburgh Savings Bank Tower, also listed on the NRHP.
+They had previously designed the Williamsburgh Savings Bank Tower.
 The building was constructed by John W. Ferguson Company of Paterson.
 The first floor features storefronts, followed by an ashlar limestone section with large windows, and finally a yellow buff brick office tower.
 Originally 11-stories, a third floor mezzanine was added in 2016.